2021 Handbook of Florida Water Regulation: Florida Pesticide Law

-Violating any part of the FPL is a second-degree misdemeanor punishable by a fine of up to $500 and/or up to 60 days' imprisonment.
-Any subsequent violation is a first-degree misdemeanor punishable by a fine of up to $1,000 and/or up to one year's imprisonment.
+Violating any part of the FPL is a second-degree misdemeanor punishable by a fine of up to $500 and/or up to 60 days of imprisonment.
+Any subsequent violation is a first-degree misdemeanor punishable by a fine of up to $1,000 and/or up to one year of imprisonment.

 Note that misdemeanors are crimes that are punishable by imprisonment of one year or less, and felonies are crimes that are punishable by imprisonment of more than one year.
 Misdemeanors and felonies are further classified by degrees according to the level of severity, with first degree being the most serious crimes.